IEA Bioenergy eWorkshop – Contribution of sustainable biomass and bioenergy in INDUSTRY TRANSITIONS towards a circular economy

 Jim Spaeth, US DoE (United States); Mark Brown, University of Sunshine Coast (Australia)

 David Marchal, ADEME (France): The French biomass policy framework

-IEA – International Energy Agency: The role of biomass in industry in IEA SDS scenarios (name to be confirmed)
+Paolo Frankl, IEA – International Energy Agency: The role of biomass in industry in IEA SDS scenarios

-Olle Olsson, SEI – Stockholm Environmental Institute (Sweden): Market opportunities and effective ways to address barriers for high temperature biomass heat in industry
+Olle Olsson, SEI – Stockholm Environmental Institute (Sweden): Addressing barriers to high temperature biomass heat in industry: policy & market issues

 Jaap Koppejan, Pro Biomass (Netherlands): Case studies of biomass providing medium to high temperature heat in industry